 Rames: The word rames is used in restaurants to refer to a complete dish with nasi and/or bami, vegetables, and meat or tempeh.
 A rames dish usually costs about €5-15.

-Rendang: Meat, typically red meat like beef or lamb but sometimes chicken, that is cooked slowly in coconut milk and spices is known as rendang and is one of our favorite Indonesian dishes!
+Rendang: Meat, typically red meat like beef or lamb but sometimes chicken, that is cooked slowly in coconut milk and spices is known as rendang and is one of my favorite Indonesian dishes!
 The spices may include ginger, garlic, galangal, turmeric, lemon grass and chili.
 It is usually served with vegetables and rice or noodles.
+Visit Spang Makandra for their yummy rendang.

 Sambal: Sambal is a spicy ground chili sauce that is commonly served as a condiment or used in cooking Indonesian food.
 Yum!